Pedro Escarfullery: Baseball Career, Bio, and College Record

 Playing Style and Physical Tools

-No public record shows Escarfullery signing with a professional organization, attending an MLB draft combine, or being selected in the amateur draft.
-For the large majority of college players, that is the reality.
-According to NCAA research, fewer than 9 in 1,000 high school baseball seniors will eventually be drafted by a Major League Baseball team.
-Escarfullery was among the many who competed hard and built real skills, without crossing that narrow threshold.
+No public record shows Escarfullery being selected in the MLB amateur draft, signing with a professional organization, or attending a major league combine.
+That outcome places him in the company of the overwhelming majority of college players.
+According to NCAA research, fewer than nine in every 1,000 high school baseball seniors will eventually be drafted by a Major League team.
+Escarfullery competed seriously at two collegiate programs and drew legitimate scouting attention — that is a meaningful athletic career by any honest measure.

 Where is Pedro Escarfullery from?